mohomad-nizlan/BookWorld-Frontend/README.md

-<h2>📚 BookWorld</h2>
+<h3>📚 BookWorld</h3>

 BookWorld is a front-end website for an online bookstore, built with HTML, CSS, and JavaScript as part of a 1st-year academic project.
 It demonstrates foundational web development and responsive design practices.
-The site now also includes stationery items, gifts, and cards alongside books.
+The site now also includes stationery items, gifts, and cards alongside books.<br><br>

 <h2>🌐 Features</h2>